pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 ## The current state of darktable

-With the release of darktable 3.0, the default pipeline (i.e. the basic module order) has been reordered around filmic.
+With the release of darktable 3.0, the default pipeline (i.e. the basic module order) has been reordered around filmic RGB.
 There are 4 essential steps in this pipe:

 1. the **demosaic** module, which converts the raw file (which only contains the intensity of a single layer, R, G or B at each pixel site) to a picture (with complete RGB data for each pixel location),
 2. the **input color profile** module, which converts the sensor's RGB space to a standard working color space,
-3. the **filmic** (or the **base curve**) module, which translates between linear space (proportional to light energy) into non-linear (perceptually compressed) space,
+3. the **filmic RGB** (or the **base curve**) module, which translates between linear space (proportional to light energy) into non-linear (perceptually compressed) space,
 4. the **output color profile** module, which converts from the standard working space to the RGB space of the screen or the image file.

-Note that the **base curve** approach remains the one applied by default because it allows dartkable to more-or-less approximate the rendering of the camera JPEG as soon as the software is opened, which seems to be the preference of many users.
-Nevertheless, as part of darktable 3.0, the **base curve** was pushed back in the the pixelpipe by default, to just before the **filmic** module, which makes it safe for the colors produced by the modules that are applied earlier.
-The base curve module also was provided with a color preservation mode, which produces results similar to filimic.
-Between **base curve** and **filmic,** **for darktable 3.0,** the difference is now only about ergonomics and on the ability to recover very low light. **Filmic** is a little more complex to understand but faster to set up (once properly understood), and is more powerful when working in deep shadows.
+Note that the **base curve** approach remains the one applied by default because it allows darktable to more-or-less approximate the rendering of the camera JPEG as soon as the software is opened, which seems to be the preference of many users.
+Nevertheless, as part of darktable 3.0, the **base curve** was pushed back in the pixel pipe by default, to just before the **filmic RGB** module, which makes it safe for the colors produced by the modules that are applied earlier.
+The base curve module also was provided with a color preservation mode, which produces results similar to filmic RGB.
+Between **base curve** and **filmic RGB,** **for darktable 3.0,** the difference is now only about ergonomics and on the ability to recover very low light. **filmic RGB** is a little more complex to understand but faster to set up (once properly understood), and is more powerful when working in deep shadows.

 Modules that work in linear RGB and output in linear (thus leaving the pipeline linear after them) are: